-It’s been only twenty-two years we had our first democratic elections.
+It’s been only twenty-two years we had our first democratic elections in South Africa.
 That is a reality that has to be looked at.
 It’s very nice for us to ask 22 years later why he didn’t do more, but he did what he could with what he had, what was available.
 The context of a looming civil war led to compromises, to make sure that people would not die.

-The TRC was an effort, hoping that more would be done, but I don’t think people were aware of how gruesome the experiences of apartheid were, of how damaged people have been.
+The TRC was an effort, hoping that more would be done, but I don’t think all South Africans were aware of how gruesome the experiences of apartheid were, of how damaged people have been.
 On both sides, there has been an effort to move on, but every now and then we are reminded that as a nation, across the board, we have not done enough.

 Germany is one nation that has done very well, in accepting its history, admitting to it and teaching all of its generations about the gruesome past.
 You cannot go through the German education system without learning about the Holocaust.
 South Africa has not done that.
 History is an option in South Africa, it’s not compulsory after a certain grade.
 I don’t think it is a wise decision, in terms of making sure the younger generations understand why people are upset about the fact that the conditions under which they live today have not changed.

 A lot of interests are at play.
-It’s important for people to read the information with a fair amount of scrutiny.
+It’s important for people to read the information about South Africa with a fair amount of scrutiny.
 We have become very lazy as consumers of information.
 We don’t think about the sources of the information and the agenda of the people giving it.
 We think when something is in the public arena, it’s 100% sure.
 That is not always the case.
 We as individuals need to get involved.
 It will take a while to make us better informed citizens.

 The psychological damage will always be there, like in any nation of conflict.
 It’s very tricky if we racialize it when trying to fix it.
 It’s important to think about how South Africa was built, and the race conversation becomes more of a geographical conversation all of a sudden.
 It is potentially a solution for people to sit down and think about how resources can be redistributed.
 Wealthy people get access from the moment they are born.
 It’s not only a matter of money, but of social capital and access to opportunities.
 This access must not be related to a birthright only.
 The awareness must prevail about the right of a general access to the same opportunities for all.